Anniepoo/whiteboard/README.md

-# SWI-Prolog based chat server
+# SWI-Prolog based shared diagram server

 This repository provides a demonstration for   using  the recently added websocket support for realising a  chat  server.
-To  use  it, you must install *[SWI-Prolog](http://www.swi-prolog.org) 7.1.19 or later*.
-Then, you can load `debug.pl` and run
+To  use  it, you must install *[SWI-Prolog](http://www.swi-prolog.org) 7.1.29 or later*.
+Then, you can load `demo_diagrammer.pl` and run

     ?- server.

-This will start the  server  at  port   3050  in  debug  mode, showing a graphical window with the running server   threads and debug messages in the console.
-Load `chat.pl` if you want   to run the demo interactively, but without noisy debugging messages.
+This will start the  server  at  port   3080  in  debug  mode, showing a graphical window with the running server threads and debug messages in the console.

+This advice is probably bogus, I have retained it because it's probably easy to get it working, but I haven't worked on it

 ## Running as a service